danielrepflux/Repflux/README.md

 There are two factors to consider if proximity notifications are right for your business:

-- Your business has a consistent physical location Example: retail, restaurants, Beauty Salon, Car Wash, Bakery, Florist
+1. Your business has a consistent physical location Example: retail, restaurants, Beauty Salon, Car Wash, Bakery, Florist
-- Your business offers good or services that are likely to be used by individuals at least once every three months.
+2. Your business offers good or services that are likely to be used by individuals at least once every three months.

+### What else can this do for my business?

+The notification system is so advanced it comes with the following features:
+- Membership Cards
+- Rewards Points tracking
+- Coupons/Discount (distribute them to everyone or just some customers)
+- Online purchases/Payments
+- Two-way communications (let your customers ask you questions directly)

 ```markdown
 Syntax highlighted code block